zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ✓ **Path: Marketing > Gift Card > Settings**

-To configure default configurations and settings of the extension, please log in to backend screen, and then do the following stages as below.
+To configure default configurations and settings of the module, please log in to backend screen, and then do the following stages as below.

 ![settings in gift cards](./Image_EcommerceManagement/image270.png)